AndunHH/spacemouse/README.md

 ## Upcoming Work
 For the next release, already to be found in master:

+### Shortened config parameters
+To reduce the program size, the parameters in the config.h have been shortened.
+Therefore your old config.h will not work out of the box, but you need to rename the parameters.
+As a conversion is necessary, this is named release version 3.

+As this may be annoying, this is supported by this script: [ParameterRenamingV3.py](ParameterRenamingV3.py)

 ### ProgMode over Serial, optimized storage of parameters, progmem usage reduced
 New ProgMode and reducing program-memory usage:

-- developed a "ProgMode" for "Set settings over serial interface and save them"
+- developed a [ProgMode](#progmode) for "Set settings over serial interface and save them"
 - modified the existing parameter-menu system:
   - restructured the parameter-data to have their descriptions (name/type) and values at one place
-  - shorter code
   - no need to edit the parameters-functions anymore
   - but the RAM-usage is gone up...
     ...if someone knows how to set up and use a pointer to a string in ProgMem - that would help...